 Any further questions about the training can be addressed to Christiane Seehausen (email@example.com)

 For practical questions, contact Siri Syverud Thorsen (firstname.lastname@example.org)

 Christiane Seehausen has developed and implemented dialogue trainings in Europe, Latin America, Africa, and the Middle East, and is facilitating dialogues in different contexts in Norway.
 She is a trained nurse with a bachelor’s degree in multi-cultural understanding and further studies in organizational leadership, pedagogy, coaching and development.

 Anita Rapp-Ødegaard is responsible for Dembra, a project for schools for the prevention of racism, group-based hostility and antidemocratic attitudes.
 Anita holds a master’s degree in political science and has experience from development projects in Angola and South Africa.
-She has worked with facilitation for elite sports, and with preventing work among young people.
+She has worked with facilitation for elite sports, and with attitude-bulding work among young people.